mindthegab/community/.github/ISSUE_TEMPLATE/Standards-Project-Contribution.md

 ### Steps
 - [ ] Usable name and logo identified (either existing or new)
   - [ ] FINOS team confirmed project brand and logo are usable in the public domain.
 This might require completion of [project contribution agreement](https://community.finos.org/governance-docs/The.Linux.Foundation.--.Form.of.Trademark.Assignment.20221202.pdf) to properly assign trademarks.
-  - [ ] Failed the above, new project name and logo is being identified
+  - [ ] Failed the above, new project name and logo is identified
 - [ ] FINOS team enables [EasyCLA](https://easycla.lfx.linuxfoundation.org/#/) with Community Specification License
 - [ ] FINOS contributor license agreement is reviewed and executed by all maintainers
 - [ ] FINOS team was given admin access to any existing project account (e.g. GitHub, domain names, social media) to be able to act on behalf of the contributor for accounts related to the project